vortexlab-uclouvain/flups/README.md

 #### Detailed reference
 The scientific background of the library is explained in "Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019 (under review)".

+FLUPS solves two types of equations:
+- laplacian(phi) = rhs, with phi and rhs either scalars or vectors
+- laplacian(phi) = rot(rhs), with phi and rhs vectors (also code Biot-Savart mode)

-A detailed description of the API is provided in the documentation (@ref flups.h), as well as many implementation details.
+A detailed description of the API is provided (in the documentation)[doc/documentation.html] (@ref flups.h), as well as many implementation details.

 #### Memory layout
 In this project we choose to handle the memory in a **Fortran** way of doing even if we are in C/C++.